MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/prepare-data-upgrade.md

 [!include [upgrade banner](../includes/upgrade-banner.md)]

-This article describes each task in the Microsoft Dynamics AX 2012 checklist that is associated with data upgrade to finance and operations.
+This article describes each task in the Microsoft Dynamics AX 2012 checklist that is associated with data upgrade to finance and operations apps.

 ## Installation
 Use the pre-upgrade checklist to enter data that will be required for the upgrade procedure.